The most important aspect of your medical cannabis intake, by far, is its quality.

 The pharmacology of topicals: Topicals have low absorption rates and don’t generally pass through dermal layers into the bloodstream.
 However, they do activate CB2 endocannabinoid receptors in the skin to provide powerful localized relief.
 This is especially true of time-release transdermals, which may saturate endocannabinoid receptors more and more over time.
 There’s also some evidence, courtesy of a 2004 study, that CBD topicals absorb better than ones containing THC.

 Keep in mind that topicals, just like other ‘uncombusted’ delivery methods, need to be decarboxylated prior to use.
 Topicals also commonly combine cannabinoids and specific terpenes from essential oils to boost absorption.
-It’s possible that the low molecular mass of certain terpenes helps them better permeate the skin — bringing cannabinoids like THC and CBD with them—in a what’s known as the entourage effect.
+It’s possible that the low molecular mass of certain terpenes helps them better permeate the skin — bringing cannabinoids like THC and CBD with them—in what’s known as the entourage effect.

 Overall, topicals are ideal for those who don’t want intoxication to impact their day-to-day life.
 Their ability to provide relief without euphoria may also be a boon for patients who already find themselves ‘maxed out’ on their current CBN or THC dose.